daattali/beautiful-jekyll/_posts/2019-04-25-Ecological-statistics.md

 ---
+title: "Ecological Statistics"
 layout: post
-title: Ecological statistics
 ---

 Statistics in ecology can be a tricky endevour with real data.
-My PhD work focuses on Bayesian Hierarical Modelling with Ecological Data.
+My PhD research focuses on Bayesian Hierarical Modelling with Ecological Data.
 These are the resources I have used and still do at times.
 To begin to understand and teach Bayesian methods I often refer to older and often more understood statistical methods.

-Some more general ecological application can be found at:

-## Courses and Tutorials

-As the education enviroment changes with the development of computational advances there are now many many online learning tools.
-Until recently, I have been a big advocate for DataCamp.
-However, since the recent [sexual harrassment]("https://medium.com/@heathernolis/on-datacamp-aafd82f94e60/) violations.

-I have thought about what the most approariate action is but I personally have no desire to advocate for DataCamp.
-I have therefore removed my class subscription to the DataCamp website which means that the current students will not have access to the paid content.
-During the time between then and now, I have build a simple webpage with a collection of open-sources tools covering the same or similar content that we covered in the class.
-To build this, send through the analysis or method and I will see what I can do if it is not below.
-This is the beginning of my list:

-### Data Carpentary
+## General ecological statistics

+These are the resources I often talk about and personally use regularly.
+I have only added my brief notes and am no way affiliated or represent any of the resources below.

+I haven't meet many of these researchers and developers but hopefully one day.
+Most of the resources are open-source and are forked to my personal [github account](https://github.com/davan690/).

+[Colby Ecology Course](https://colbyecology.github.io/): A mathematical ecology course that I have not done but I think it looks pretty kol.
+Let me know if anyone does it.

+https://github.com/davan690/The Statistics Network  My personal list of resources but in particular look at the `usefulr` repository.
+I am updating this as and when I find new resources.
+Mostly, this list is to support my own development and to remind myself how to do many of these R and Markdown tricks and tips I find on the web.

+<a href="http://stat545.com/Classroom/" >STAT545This is an amazing graduate course from the University of British Columbia.
+I will often return to this course to check code and explanations I need.

+<a href="https://monashbioinformaticsplatform.github.io/r-more/topics/tidyverse.html" > Monash helpThis is a simple html page similar to this with information for Monash bio-informatics platform.

+https://www.rstudio.com/resources/cheatsheets/" Cheat-sheets These are really important and RStudio do many good ones.
+There are many other variations out there though.

+<h2> Bio-informatics </h2>

+A very limited list of genetics options.
+I am no way an expert with these packages or analyses.

+<a href="https://al2na.github.io/compgenr/Genomics workbook  from compgenr package

+<a href="https://isugenomics.github.io/bioinformatics-workbook/" >Comparative Genomics workbook

+<a href="https://cran.r-project.org/web/packages/dartR/vignettes/IntroTutorial_dartR.pdf" >DartR Genomics workbook

+<a href="https://github.com/green-striped-gecko/PopGenReport" >R population genetics workbook